Seattle Cancer Care Alliance (SCCA) has one of the most active clinical trial programs in the world — providing new hope for our patients every day.

 SCCA, Fred Hutch and UW Medicine form the only National Cancer Institute-designated Comprehensive Cancer Center in Washington state.

 Why do clinical trials matter?

-Clinical studies are essential to disease research and are a key component of SCCA’s mission to translate scientific discoveries into prevention, diagnosis, treatment, and cure for cancer and all the conditions we treat.
-Without clinical studies, new interventions could not be approved.
+Clinical trials are essential to disease research and are a key component of SCCA’s mission to translate scientific discoveries into prevention, diagnosis, treatment, and cure for cancer and all the conditions we treat.
+Without clinical trials, new interventions could not be approved.

 The goal of clinical studies is to increase our knowledge about diseases and to develop safer, more effective treatments in the fight against them.
-Cancer is complex, and there are clinical studies that look at many aspects and stages of the disease—studies are not just for patients in the final stages of their illness.
-There are studies:
+Cancer is complex, and there are clinical trials that look at many aspects and stages of the disease — trials are not just for patients in the final stages of their illness.
+There are trials: